GIA Conference Session Guidelines

 Session Types

-ON-SITE SESSIONS: On-site sessions are intended to be dynamic and interactive in nature within a 60- to 75-min timeframe and will be presented at the conference hotel.
-All presenters are expected to be joining in-person.
-Sessions can include a maximum of four speakers including a moderator.
+ON-SITE SESSIONS: On-site sessions are intended to be dynamic and interactive in nature and will be presented at the conference hotel.
+Sessions can be presented in a variety of formats (see options below) and lengths.
+We encourage session organizers to think outside of the box – or typical panel – when proposing sessions.
+Sessions can include a maximum of four speakers, including a moderator.

 Session Priorities

-As in previous conferences, we will continue to foreground GIA's funding focus areas: advocacy and public policy, capitalization, racial equity and justice, support for individual artists, and funding at the intersection.
+As in previous conferences, we will continue to foreground GIA's funding focus areas.
 We encourage session proposals that are anchored in the above focus areas with a particular focus on cultural practices that reflect on the past and build power toward just futures.
+These include 101 funding practices for people new to the field, collaborative/creative approaches to the sector, traditional or untraditional partnerships, and emergent ideas for sustaining the arts and culture sector underwritten by racial justice.
 As the GIA team designs and selects thematic content, we are creating opportunities for shared learning while also supporting a community of practice that builds momentum in the direction of justice.

 Grantmakers in the Arts discourages conference session proposals that: